bsmith89/StrainFacts-manuscript/doc/submission.md

 While we leave a comparison of StrainFacts performance on the outputs of other metagenotypers to future work, StrainFacts itself is agnostic to the source of input data.
-It would be straightforward to extend StrainFacts to operate on loci with more than two alleles, using metagenotypes from a tool other than GT-Pro.
+It would be straightforward to extend StrainFacts to operate on loci with more than two alleles or to use metagenotypes from a tool other than GT-Pro.
 It would also be interesting to extend StrainFacts to use SNPs outside the core genome that vary in their  presence across strains.